UEFA refuses to light Munich stadium in rainbow colours for Germany-Hungary match

 "UEFA has not recognised the signs of the times -- and it is clear to see which side it is taking with its decision."

-The mayor of Munich, Dieter Reiter, had wanted the stadium in rainbow colours for the crucial Group F match to "send a visible sign of solidarity" with Hungary's LGBT community.
+The interim president of the German FA also backed European football's governing body.

-On Monday, Hungarian Foreign Minister Peter Szijjarto claimed that plans to light the Munich stadium in rainbow colours were "harmful and dangerous".
+"It is no longer a mere statement in the common fight against any form of discrimination, but a political action," said German FA interim president Rainer Koch, who also sits on UEFA's Executive Committee.

-While UEFA have rejected the request for the day of the match, it has suggested alternative dates for June 28, which is Christopher Street Liberation Day, or from July 3-9, the week of gay pride in Munich.
+While the request for the day of the match was rejected, UEFA has suggested alternative dates for June 28, which is Christopher Street Liberation Day, an annual celebration and demonstration held in various cities across Europe, or from July 3-9, the week of pride marches in Munich.

 The last European Championship match in Munich takes place on July 2.